nimicWh/DTComm/README.md

 <img src="https://img.shields.io/badge/Simulation-Physics%20Based-orange" />
 </p>

-DTComm is a lightweight communication platform being developed for industrial equipment monitoring, real-time data acquisition and digital twin applications.
+**DTComm** is an industrial communication platform being developed for **real-time equipment monitoring, industrial digitalisation and digital twin applications**.

-It is designed to connect industrial equipment and simulated equipment models to monitoring applications while keeping communication lightweight, responsive and scalable.
+From the beginning of the project, DTComm with the intention of evolving toward an architecture **aligned with IEC 62443 industrial cybersecurity principles**.

+The current development platform uses a **simulated industrial chiller** to demonstrate live equipment communication and monitoring.

+> **Connect equipment.
+Move data.
+Enable smarter and more secure industrial applications.**

 **DTComm is currently under active development.**